What to look for when choosing pediatric care in Wilmington, NC

 - Multiple enrollment options

-Adult pricing starts at $69 per month, although there are more significant discounts for young adults.
+Adult pricing starts at $69 per month, and infants and children (up to 21) are only $25 per month when they’re added to an adult membership.
 Pediatric care lasts from newborn to 21 years old and ranges from $25 to $49 per month.
-A one-time enrollment fee is administered on your first visit, and you will receive monthly charges based on your enrollment plan after.
+A one-time enrollment fee of $100 (for an individual) or $150 (for a family) is administered on your first visit, and you will receive monthly charges based on your enrollment plan after that.

 Is There a Limit on Visits?